Please ensure Javascript is enabled for purposes of website accessibility

 Step 2: Launch the Task Launcher

-After a successful login, you will land on the main page.
+After a successful login, you will be taken to the main page.
 Look for the built-in Task Launcher menu.

 Select the key option: Add and configure a database for monitoring.
 This action starts the guided setup process.